You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

 That’s when you need to recognize that you are about to lose control.
 Think about your long-term goal.
 You want your child to form a habit.

 Screaming at him will stop him for the time being, which isn’t your ultimate goal.

 So, take a time-out.
 Step outside the room for a little while.
 Gather your thoughts.
 Remind yourself how you committed to stop getting angry.

 Remember that your child’s not trying to piss you off.
-They are simply being kids.
+They are simply kids.

-Take a few deep breaths while you come up with a gameplan.
-Don’t fast forward 10 years and think that your child is going to turn out as a psychopath for shoving his sister.
+Take a few deep breaths while you come up with a game plan.
+Don’t fast forward 10 years and think that your child will turn out as a psychopath for shoving his sister.

 Practice expressing your feelings honestly and see how they start showing signs of empathy.

 Start treating them the way you want to be treated, with respect.
 Give it time and patience.
 They’ll end up being your best friends in the process.